Anthony Scaramucci's absolutely bananas quotes to the New Yorker, ranked

 1. "Reince is a fucking paranoid schizophrenic, a paranoiac...'Let me leak the fucking thing and see if I can cock-block these people the way I cock-blocked Scaramucci for six months.'"

 There's so much here.
 The bashing of Priebus' state of mind.
 The imitating of Priebus.
 The words themselves.
 This is a hall-of-fame-type quote.
-And Scaramucci isn't even supposed to start as communications director until August 15!
+And Scaramucci wasn't even supposed to start as communications director until August 15!